gthubdev/website/README.md

 * Install dependencies:
 `npm install`

-* Create the file `.env` and enter your configuration
+* Create the file `.env` and enter your configuration:
 ```
 # For the web server
 PORT=3000